Hawker Hurricane: South-East Asia

-The battles over the Arakan in 1943 represented the last large-scale use of the Hurricane as a pure day fighter.
-But they were still used in the fighter-bomber role in Burma until the end of the war and they were occasionally caught up in air combat as well.
-For example, on 15 February 1944, Flg Off Jagadish Chandra Verma of No. 6 Squadron of the Royal Indian Air Force shot down a Japanese Ki-43 Oscar: it was the only RIAF victory of the war.
+Air battles over Arakan in 1943 represented the last large-scale use of the Hurricane as a pure fighter.
+However, in Burma, several squadrons flew Mk II and Mk IV Hurricanes, in the ground attack role, until the end of the war.
+Its pilots were occasionally caught up in air combat; for example, on 15 February 1944, Flg Off Jagadish Chandra Verma of No. 6 Squadron, Royal Indian Air Force (RIAF), shot down a Japanese Ki-43 Oscar – the only air-to-air victory for the RIAF during the Second World War.

 The Hurricane remained in service as a fighter-bomber over the Balkans and at home as well where it was used mainly for second-line tasks and occasionally flown by ace pilots.
-For example, in mid-1944, ace Squadron Leader "Jas" Storrar flew No 1687 Hurricane to deliver priority mail to Allied armies in France during the Normandy invasion.
+For example, in mid-1944, Squadron Leader "Jas" Storrar of No. 1687 Flight RAF, used a Hurricane to courier documents to Allied ground forces in France, during the Normandy invasion.

 Aircraft carrier operations

 The Sea Hurricane became operational in mid-1941 and scored its first kill while operating from HMS Furious on 31 July 1941.
 During the next three years, Fleet Air Arm Sea Hurricanes were to feature prominently while operating from Royal Navy aircraft carriers.
 The Sea Hurricane scored an impressive kill-to-loss ratio, primarily while defending Malta convoys, and operating from escort carriers in the Atlantic Ocean.
 For example, on 26 May 1944, Royal Navy Sea Hurricanes operating from the escort carrier HMS Nairana claimed the destruction of three Ju 290 reconnaissance aircraft during the defence of a convoy.